martin-ger/esp_wifi_repeater/README.md

 - reset: resets the esp
 - lock: locks the current config, changes are not allowed
 - unlock [password]: unlocks the config, requires password of the network AP

+# Known Issues
+- Configuration via TCP (write_flash) requires a good power supply.
+A large capacitor between Vcc and Gnd can help if you experience problems here.
+- For me some versions of the ESP-ß1 seem to have problems with the ESP SDK V2.0.
+In this case SDK V1.5 works.